Temples around Tindivanam, Villupuram, Ulundurpet, Thozhudur and Perambalur

 This ancient Shiva temple has got south gopuram and Goddess Kamakshi devi is also facing south.
 South facing Ambal is considered very auspicious and a parihara sthalam.

-Agastheeswarar Temple at Olakkur
+1) Sri Agastheeswarar Temple

 At 12 kms from Thozhuppedu (and 10 kms before Tindivanam) and after the Vanniar Sangam Trust College, a 3 kms diversion from the Highway to the right side will take us to this temple with a Swayambu lingam.

-Thinthrineeswarar temple at Tindivanam
+Sri Thinthrineeswarar temple at Tindivanam

 Significance: Thevara Vaipu Sthalam